13.6. The Object Detection Dataset¶

 def read_data_bananas(is_train=True):

-"""Read the bananas dataset images and labels."""
+"""Read the banana detection dataset images and labels."""

 data_dir = d2l.download_extract('banana-detection')